nielslange/smntcs-quantity-buttons-for-woocommerce/README.md

 ## Installation

-1. Upload 'smntcs-woocommerce-quantity-buttons' to the '/wp-content/plugins/' directory
+1. Upload `smntcs-woocommerce-quantity-buttons` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the `Plugins` menu in WordPress

 ## Plugin page